 Before you start typing, you should make a plan of what you could write about.
 This will help you identify the good ideas and weed out the rubbish.

-Look for inspiration around you.
-What have other companies who attract visitors done?
 Remember, this is not about copying their ideas, but instead, about looking for inspiration on how you can make your content significantly better.

 Whilst making your list of content, always think about what you now know about your audience; your future guest.
 What can you write that will interest them?